-Say “thank you.”
-A lot.
-Be grateful.
-To your fiance, your bridal party, your family, and your vendors.
-They are helping you; don’t forget that.
-Acknowledge the time, money, or effort that someone has given up all in the name of your big day.
-So overuse the words “thank you.”
+Be grateful and verbally express your gratitude often to your fiance, bridal party, family, and vendors.
+They are helping you.
+Don’t forget that.
+Acknowledge the time, money, and/or effort that someone has given up all in the name of your big day.
+Overuse the words “thank you”.
 They’re simple, they’re free, but they go a really long way.

-Remember it’s not just “your” day.
-As a matter of fact, vow to never let the words “It’s my wedding!” cross your lips.
-Sure, you’re the bride and you’ll undoubtedly be the center of attention, both during planning and on the wedding day.
-But the celebration belongs to other people besides yourself, such as your fiance and your parents.
+Repeat after us: “I do solemnly swear to never let the words ‘It’s my wedding!’ cross my lips.”
+Sure, you’ll undoubtedly be the center of attention, both during planning and on the wedding day itself.
+But the celebration belongs to other people too, such as your fiance and your parents.
 Let them share the excitement and joy with you.
 Involve them, take their opinions into thoughtful consideration, and pick and choose your battles wisely.
-Often it’s better to concede on something small than it is to deal with the hurt feelings later.
+Often, it’s better to concede on something small that doesn’t really matter to you than it is to deal with the hurt feelings later.

 They are not your actual maids.
 Don’t treat them as such.
-You want to be friends with these girls after the wedding is over.
+You want to continue to be friends with them after the wedding is over.
 So don’t make demands on their time; ask for their help instead.
 And if they can’t help with or attend something, be understanding.
-Keep them involved but don’t expect them to run errands or do things that aren’t wedding related.
+Keep them involved with planning but don’t expect them to run errands or do things that aren’t wedding-related.
 Also, be thoughtful of how much money you are asking them to spend.
 A dress, shoes, jewelry, bridal shower, bachelorette party, gifts…the costs add up quickly and can be exorbitant.
 Have an honest discussion with them early in the planning process to get an idea of how much they are comfortable spending and then try your best to stick to that.

-Roll with the punches.
 Some things will go wrong, both during the planning process and on your wedding day.
 It’s just Murphy’s law.
 Maybe your favorite photographer will already be booked, maybe the flowers you were dying to have are just too expensive, maybe it will rain on your wedding day, or maybe the DJ will play the wrong intro music.
 Whatever it is, in the grand scheme of things, are any of those really a big deal?
 You’ll still be married to your sweetheart at the end of it all.
 Have a Plan B for everything.
-Accept that minor obstacles or mishaps will happen, let them roll off your back, and move on.
+(And if COVID has taught us anything, a Plan C, D, and E.) Accept that minor obstacles or mishaps will happen, let them roll off your back, and move on.
 When it comes to snafus on the big day, keep in mind that you are likely the only one who knows how things were “supposed to” be or go.
 Guests are typically none the wiser when something goes awry.
-I guarantee they won’t even notice.
-Don’t stress about it too much and get back to partying.
+We guarantee they won’t even notice.
+Don’t stress about it too much and get back to partying!